Sorrow446/MOOV-DL/README.md

 # Account Info
 - Usable in any country.
 No VPN needed or any payment region restrictions.
-- 14-day free trials are being offered at the type of typing this.
+- 14-day free trials are being offered at the time of typing this.
 - [Subscription plans](https://moov.hk/reg/paynow.html?lang=en_us) (prices are in HKD).
 The easiest payment method is through the Android app via Google Pay.